alt012ucsd/cse15l-lab-reports/Lab_Report_2.md

   }
 ```
 Explanation:
 The bug present in this code was the method updating the original array (arr), and not the new array (newArray).
-To simply fix this, you switch the array being updated and returned from arr to newArray.
+To simply fix this, you switch the array being updated at the index of arr to the index of newArray and return newArray instead of arr.

+## Part 3
+One important thing I didn't know before was the use of JUnit testing.
+I didn't know how to specifically create test cases using JUnit testing, because in CSE 8B Miranda, we were taught to use Tester T which is similar but not exactly the same.
+The lab taught me how to properly debug using it, and it will be very useful in my other coding classes.
+Another thing I learned was how to host a local website, which was a very interesting concept.